botpress/readme/docs/Webchat/webchat-v2/embedded-webchat-v2/how-to-send-custom-events-and-messages-from-your-web-application.md

 ---
-title: How to send custom events and messages from your web application.
+title: How to send custom events and messages from your web app to webchat
 deprecated: false
 hidden: true
 metadata: